Categories

 How Is Float Glass Made?

 Float glass is made by melting the aforementioned items in a 1600°C preheated furnace and then pouring them onto a shallow bath of molten tin.
-This molten glass is allowed to cool on the tin by spreading itself out to form a flat surface.
+This molten glass allows it to cool on the tin by spreading itself out to form a flat surface.
 After cooling, the glass pane solidifies and flattens out evenly, which is why it is occasionally also called flat glass.
-Rollers run on top the glass’ surface to pull and stretch it out, in case a thinner finish is needed.
+Rollers run on top of the glass surface to pull and stretch it out, in case a thinner finish is needed.

 The cooling process is not as straightforward as it sounds.
 Molten glass is slowly brought down from the fierce temperature of 600°C to about 100°C. After the glass has cooled down, it is trimmed to remove any uneven or excess glass.
 These spare glass shavings are used as cullet for newer batches.
 The whole process is recyclable and highly sustainable, with almost nothing going to waste.